 “I’m proud of everything that we’ve accomplished in the past year, but also very aware of the continued challenges that our residents and businesses face,” said Commissioner John O’Grady.
 “It’s an honor to be able to serve them and we’re excited to talk more about how we’re working to make the future bright in Franklin County.”

 As the month goes on, the commissioners will be talking at their weekly General Session meetings

 about how local government serves the people of Franklin County and using social media to educate the public about services that are available to them.
 They’ll also release their annual State of the County report and a newsletter highlighting some of their recent work.

-“Franklin County is a great place to live, work, start a business, or raise a family,” said Commissioner John O’Grady.
-“Not everyone knows about how county government affects their lives, but we’re working hard to change that even as we work to ensure that all of our residents are sharing in the community’s successes.”
+“Franklin County is a great place to grow a family or build a business,” said Commissioner Kevin L. Boyce.
+“Not everyone knows how local government impacts their lives, but we’re working hard to change that even as we work to ensure that all of our residents have an opportunity to share in our county’s success.”